justin4ai/NAT-Diffuser/README.md

 ## References

-The code for this project heavily depends on [Unleashing Transformers](https://github.com/samb-t/unleashing-transformers) and [StyleNAT](https://github.com/SHI-Labs/StyleNAT).
+The code for this project heavily depends on [Unleashing Transformers](https://github.com/samb-t/unleashing-transformers) for discrete absorbing diffusion.
+Most of changes have been made with the help of [NATTEN](https://github.com/SHI-Labs/NATTEN) package for runtime improvement.

+Also I appreciate the help of [StyleNAT](https://github.com/SHI-Labs/StyleNAT) author in understanding Hydra-NA module.

 ## Citation

+@JunyeongAhn | Dept. of Data Science, Hanyang University